ArturDorfman/interview-prepper/content/guide/javascript.md

 ---

 ### Context
-#### What is a context?
+#### What is the context?
 How can I change the execution context of a function?
 Execution Context is the management of what is currently running.
-We can change the execution context of a function with help of call, apply, and bind methods.
+We can change the execution context of a function with the help of call, apply, and bind methods.

 #### What are three ways to bind a specific object to the “this” value of the called function and the difference between them?
 * **‘[Call](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call)’** is a function that helps you change the context of the invoking function.